 Instructions

 - Add the tortillas, in small batches to the oil and fry them until they are crisp, about 1 minute per side.
-Remove from the oil and drain on paper towel.
+Remove from the oil and drain on a paper towel.
 While warm, sprinkle with salt to taste.

 - In a large pot, heat olive oil over medium heat.
-Add the onion, garlic, and jalapeño to the pot, and cook until the onion is softened, about 3 to 4 minutes.
+Add the onion, garlic, and jalapeño to the pot, and cook until the onion is softened about 3 to 4 minutes.

-- Add in the chicken broth, black beans, crushed tomatoes, diced tomatoes with juices, corn, lime juice, cilantro, ground cumin, and chili powder.
+- Add in the chicken broth, black beans, crushed tomatoes, diced tomatoes with juices, corn, lime juice, cilantro, cumin, and chili powder.
 Stir to combine.

 - Add the chicken breasts and bring the soup to a boil over high heat.
 Reduce the heat to a simmer and cook uncovered for 20 minutes, or until the chicken is cooked through.